The Back Saving Planting Tool Everyone Needs!

-When you raise thousands of tomatoes, planting them in the ground can be a dreaded task.
-When the work is done, your knees, back, arms, and legs can be sore for days!!
+I totally understand that!
+Tomato growing is kind of our thing, and we have planted thousands of tomatoes by hand.
+And getting that many plants in the ground can be a dreaded task.
+When the work is done, our knees, backs, arms, and legs can be sore for days!!

-A few years ago we found a tool that cut our planting time down by hours!
+A few years ago we found a standing planter that cut our planting time down by hours!

 And I’m really excited to tell you all about the incredible tool that changed planting hundreds of tomatoes from dreadful to no problem!

-We’ve been using it for the last several seasons, and it sped up our planting process by hours!
+We’ve been using the Stand-n-Plant standing planter for the last several seasons, and it sped up our planting process by hours!
 We are able to plant 50 tomatoes in 20 minutes or even less.
-It can be used for other kinds of produce as well, and we certainly do not limit its use to our tomatoes!
+It can be used for other kinds of plants as well, and we certainly do not limit its use to our tomatoes!